-In a sense your follower shows innate aptitude, commenting not only on the defeat of a rare champion mob, but the relationship Diablo 3 has with its newest expansion- the Reaper of Souls.
-Diablo 3 has undergone monstrous changes in the past year, and is right up there with the likes of the reinvented Final Fantasy: A Realm Reborn.
-Blizzard has taken to heart what the community has asked for, and has delivered.
+In a sense, your follower shows innate aptitude, commenting not only on the defeat of a rare champion mob but the relationship Diablo 3 has with its newest expansion- the Reaper of Souls.
+Diablo 3 has undergone monstrous changes in the past year and is right up there with the likes of the reinvented Final Fantasy: A Realm Reborn.
+Blizzard has taken to heart what the community has asked for and has delivered.

 Loot.
 Loot.
 Loot!!
 Essentially the mechanics of Diablo are to kill mobs of stuff and take the stuff they leave behind and match it with the stuff you already have to see if upgrades and play styles can be enhanced or changed.
 My 60 paragon (51) wizard was sitting at roughly 215k damage unbuffed before my first step was taken in Westmarch.
 At 63, I found a wand, a pair of pants, and a helm that boosted all my stats.
 At 70, I am sitting at 500k damage unbuffed.
-Player progression does not stop there, as once you complete the story content you are free to use Adventure Mode to stack up some serious amounts of loot.
+Player progression does not stop there, as once you complete the story content, you are free to use Adventure Mode to stack up some serious amounts of loot.

 Visually, the game still looks great.
 The new monsters and environments are rendered nicely, keeping the painter’s theme intact.
-If you were not a fan of the visuals before, you will still dislike them, but if you did like them, then the added attention here will be well-regarded.
+If you were not a fan of the visuals before, you would still dislike them, but if you did like them, then the added attention here will be well-regarded.